Pauloamm/PJA1_Beta_Master/README.md

-# PJA1_Beta_Master
+# Perpetua Insanus
- Here is the repository for the Beta and Master versions until release of the game
+ Here is the repository for the Perpetua Insanus, a Survival Horror Game.

+ This game was made as a project for college, having the duration of 3 months of development.